 All the DTM vehicles are equipped with control rear wings: a mono wing with a Gurney glued to it.
 The inclination may be adjusted from 10 to 25° (Norisring 5 to 25°).
 In addition, there are special diffusers at the front and the back, the underbody with a 30mm skid block as well as two areas (one per side) at the vehicle front where mounting flaps is allowed.

 Hydraulic dual-circuit brake system, ventilated carbon-fibre brake discs at the front and the rear.
 The brake-power distributor can infinitely be adjusted by the driver.
 All the three manufacturers have to use carbon-fibre brakes,

-Brakes The carbon fibre brakes, brake pads and brake callipers are supplied by the same manufacturer (AP) to all teams.
-Per vehicle three sets of brake discs for the front and rear wheels may be used during a season.
+brake pads and brake callipers supplied by the manufacturer AP.
+Over the course of the season, three sets of brake discs for the front and the rear may be used per car.

 A roll cage made of high-strength steel is directly connected with the carbon-fibre monocoque.